A Variety of Scales Can Work With Your POS System

 What are the differences between each scale?

 Barcode Printing Scales: These scales are the ones you see in the meat department at your local grocery store.
 Product is placed on the scale, weighed, and the scale prints a barcoded label that identifies the item being sold and its price based on the weight.
-Barcode printing scales are great for meat markets, seafood markets, delis, cheese shops, or any business selling product by the pound to be packaged and wrapped by a clerk.
+Barcode printing scales are great for meat markets, seafood markets, delis, cheese shops, and any business selling product by the pound to be packaged and wrapped by a clerk.

-In-counter Scanner Scales: These are the scales at the check out register of your local grocery store.
+In-counter Scanner Scales: These are the scales at the checkout register of your local grocery store.
 The most noticeable feature of this scale is its ability to scan barcodes.
 Scanner scales use bi-optic technology to scan barcodes, which means the scanners contain both a vertical and horizontal scanning surface.
 This design maximizes efficiency and allows clerks to draw a product across the scanner scale at almost any angle to read the barcode.
-Then, on the same scanning surface, product can be weighed and priced.
+Then, on the same scanning surface, the product can be weighed and priced.
 Think of produce sold by weight at your grocery store.
 Although expensive, these scales are absolutely necessary for high-volume retailers.

 Standalone Scales: Standalone scales are the most basic scales we sell.
 These scales are often used at small markets, frozen yogurt shops, or any other establishment selling items by weight (but only have a limited volume of barcoded items).
 When products are placed on these scales, the weight is transmitted to the POS system and then a price is calculated based on the product's price per unit of weight.

 Do barcode printing scales integrate directly with the POS system?